dss-extensions/dss_capi/README.md

 See [the changelog](https://github.com/dss-extensions/dss_capi/blob/master/docs/changelog.md) for a detailed list.

+- 2023-12-13 / version 0.14.0b1: Beta release for 0.14.0.
+Lots of changes and bugfixes, see the changelog.
-- **2023-06-27 / version 0.13.4: Bugfix release (CapControl), incremental improvements.
-See the changelog or release page for details.**
+- 2023-06-27 / version 0.13.4: Bugfix release (CapControl), incremental improvements.
+See the changelog or release page for details.
 - 2023-06-11 / version 0.13.3: Bugfix release for some components (notably Capacitor, Reactor, UPFC).
 - 2023-05-24 / version 0.13.2: Minor release, includes updates to JSON exports, some more error-checking, internal code refactoring, header updates, and minor ports from the official OpenDSS.
 - 2023-04-01 / version 0.13.1: Minor release to address a few PVSystem properties